 You can also add in any other notes in the text field below, then convert them into PDF attachments linked to the study using the green “PDF” button.

-This function allows you to access the mymedicalimages share feature from within the viewer, allowing you to share the study to someone else after any changes or notes have been added to it.
+This function allows you to access the mymedicalimages share feature from within the viewer, letting you share the study to someone after any attachments, reports or notes have been added to it.
 Changes made using the WW/WC, Pan, Zoom, Mag, Scroll, Layout, Tools, and Animation functions will not be shared.

 Clicking on the function will take you directly to the “Share Study” page of our website, where you’ll fill out the information of the person you would like to share the study with.